Life's Moments with XOXOX: A Family & Lifestyle Blog

 Forty days after Easter, the Amish commemorate Jesus’ ascension into heaven on Ascension Day.
 Pentecost then occurs 10 days later with readings about the Holy Spirit descending onto Jesus’ followers.
 Amish services and sermons emphasize spreading the Gospel.

-See also What Happened To Mens Fashion
+See also What To Pack For Beach Vacation

 Harvest Home